-School of Medicine

-Course Dates: January 8, 22, 29, February 19, 26 Wednesdays, 5:00-7:00 PM Maximum Students: 20 Class Year: MS1 and MS2 Course Director: Ibrahim Sultan, MD, FACS, FACC Assistant Professor of Cardiothoracic Surgery Co-Director, Center for Transcatheter Aortic Valve Therapies Associate Director, Center for Thoracic Aortic Disease UPMC Heart and Vascular Institute University of Pittsburgh, Department of Cardiothoracic Surgery Contact Information: Ibrahim Sultan, MD, FACS, FACC 5200 Centre Ave, Suite 715 Pittsburgh, PA 15232 Telephone: 412-623-2027 E-mail: sultani@upmc.edu Angie Kinnunen, MPA kinnunenae@upmc.edu Telephone: 412-770-4949 Registration: Betsy Nero, Office of Medical Education betsy@medschool.pitt.edu Description: The sim of Cardiac Surgery 101 is to provide University of Pittsburgh modical

-The aim of Cardiac Surgery 101 is to provide University of Pittsburgh medical students a jump-start on their potential careers as future cardiac surgeons by providing an intensive five-week immersion into the field.
+÷ • •.
+Jniversity of Pittsburgh School of Medicine Course Dates: Monday, Jan 4, 11, Feb 8, 15, 22 (5-7PM) Maximum Students: 20 Class Year: MS1 and MS2 Course Director: Ibrahim Sultan, MD, FACS, FACC Assistant Professor of Cardiothoracic Surgery Co-Director, Center for Transcatheter Aortic Valve Therapies Associate Director, Center for Thoracic Aortic Disease UPMC Heart and Vascular Institute University of Pittsburgh, Department of Cardiothoracic Surgery Contact Information: Ibrahim Sultan, MD, FACS, FACC 5200 Centre Ave, Suite 715 Pittsburgh, PA 15232 Telephone: 412-623-2027 E-mail: sultani@upmc.edu Angie Kinnunen, MPA kinnunenae@upmc.edu Telephone: 412-770-4949 Registration: Denise Downs, Office of Medical Education ddowns@medschool.pitt.edu Description: The aim of Cardiac Surgery 101 is to provide University of Pittsburgh medical students a jump-start on their potential careers as future cardiac surgeons by providing an intensive five-week immersion into the field.
 The course foundation will be laid through interactive and case discussions for the first hour of each session.
 The second hour will allow students to apply their knowledge in surgical simulation labs.
 This elective will emphasize hands-on work utilizing porcine hearts, aorta, veins and tissue; as well as cardiovascular devices.

-Course Objectives:

-- Introduction to basic anatomy and physiology of the heart - Understand how to diagnose cardiovascular pathology using clinical and imaging tools - Develop basic understanding of surgical interventions for common cardiovascular pathologies - Expose students to basic technical skills that are relevant to being a cardiac surgeon - Provide opportunities to engage in basic science and clinical research within the Department of Cardiothoracic Surgery
+Office of Medical Education 0.omed.pitt.edu 12.648.8714 Course Objectives: Introduction to basic anatomy and physiology of the heart Understand how to diagnose cardiovascular pathology using clinical and imaging tools Develop basic understanding of surgical interventions for common cardiovascular pathologies Expose students to basic technical skills that are relevant to being a cardiac surgeon Provide opportunities to engage in basic science and clinical research within the Department of Cardiothoracic Surgery Course Requirements: Attend all five sessions, participate in an active and engaged manner.
+There are no prerequisites.